Kruger and Williams-Goss connection changed the course of UNLV basketball

 It’s easy to say things that can’t be proven, but had Kruger stayed and Williams-Goss become a Rebel and other top names followed, because great players want to play with other great ones, the ceiling for UNLV could have been limitless.

 “Nigel is a great kid, a gym rat,” Kruger said Saturday.
 “He was really good early on, but it’s hard to project ever doing all this.
 It’s really hard to get to this point.
 But he just makes great basketball plays.
 Finishes.
-Mid-range.
-Can drawn and kick.
+Midrange.
+Can draw and kick.
 A really intelligent player and leader.”

 Eight years later, UNLV has fired one coach (Rice), eventually hired another (Marvin Menzies), missed the last four NCAA Tournaments and just concluded an 11-21 season that saw it finish dead last in a bad Mountain West.